valerionew/unisolder-notes/README.md

 SR580 means "Schottky rectifier, 5A, 80V".
 There's nothing special about these diodes.
 Just use 5A 80V Schottky in a DO-201 package.
 This part can be substituted with SB5100 or other Schottky Rectifiers with at least 5A current capability and at least 80V forward voltage.
 However the 80V part is still preferable, because it will have less forward drop.

+### D5, D8, D10, D14, D15	BAT46WH
+Alternative parts:
+* BAT46WH

+### D6, D7, D12	SS310A
+SS310A means 3A, 100V schottky.
+Any Schottky with the same ratings will do.
+For example:
+* SK310SMA

+### D9, D11, D13	1N4007
+Alternative parts:
+* GF1M

+### D18, D19	MMBD1505A
+If replacing this part, beware that the reverse leakage current is very important and should be as low as possible.

+### D22	SS34A
+SS34A means 3A, 40V schottky.
+Any Schottky with the same ratings will do.
+For example:
+* SK34SMA
+* SS34FA

+## D16, D17, D20, D21	BAV199
+This part is common with a suffix, such as "BAV199,215".
+It is the same part.

+## TVS1 60V TVS
+60V TVS is just a 60V TVS.
+Any 60V TVS ot close to this will do.
+For example:
+* 1.5KE62A

 ### Rc2 Bourns trimmer
 In BOM it's indicated as Bourns 3362, this part is a THT trimmer from a previous version, correct part number is **Bourns 3364X-1-202E.**
 I'm using a **Bourns 3314J-1-202E** which also fits well.